contensis/docs-management-dotnet/security/users-and-groups/get-a-user.md

 ### Parameters

-*uuid*
+*id*
 > Type: `string`
-> The users identifier, either username, email address, or uuid.
+> The users identifier, either username, email address, or id.

 ## Remarks

-Returns *null* if no user matches the specified uuid.
+Returns *null* if no user matches the specified id.

 ### Examples